 The rapid development throughout the 1970’s is evident in the housing.
 As much of Dinsdale is built on interesting sloping sites, the geography has influenced the architecture of many of the homes.
 From modest 2 and 3 bedroom homes to large basement family homes, Dinsdale mixes both styles seamlessly.

 Dinsdale is well catered for with a variety of options to be found at the Dinsdale shops in Whatawhata road.
-Convenience stores, a TAB, supermarkets and your local Lodge Real Estate branch can be found here.
+Convenience stores, banks, supermarkets and your local Lodge Real Estate branch can be found here.

 RESTAURANTS & CAFES

 The Dinsdale shops house a number of eateries including Pizza Hutt, a bakery and fish & chip shop.
 Café Vito is a popular coffee and lunch venue.
 Behind the Lodge Dinsdale branch is found the “Dinsdale Office”, a bar which provides superb meals with an ale or wine.
 Down the road the Dinsdale Tavern offers traditional fare such as roast meals for eat in or take away.
 It’s also a great place to take in the weekends sporting attraction in its sports bar.

 Bremworth Park offers wide-open spaces for kicking a ball or throwing a frisbee.
 The Parklands Golf Club just outside the city limit offers a 9-hole chip and putt and a challenging 18-hole championship course.